‘Staggering and Heartbreaking': Condo Collapse Death Toll Reaches 78

 - More than 13 million pounds of concrete and debris have been removed from the site, officials said

-"This is a staggering and heartbreaking number," Levine Cava said.
+"This is a staggering and heartbreaking number that affects all of us very very deeply," Levine Cava said.
 "The magnitude of this tragedy is growing each and every day."

 U.S. & World